 It’s called a “contingency fee” because whether or not you pay it is contingent on whether or not the lawyer wins money for you.
 They will only collect their fee if they resolve the case in your favor.
 If they are successful, the fee will be taken as a portion of what you win.

-Although the most standard contingency fee is 33%, a lawyer might set their fee anywhere between 25% and 40% of what they win for you.
-This number will be agreed upon before you begin working together.
+The most standard contingency fee falls between 33.3% and 40% of what they win for you, and this number will be agreed upon before you begin working together.

 Some lawyers will charge more if the case proceeds to trial and less if they settle your claim before a lawsuit is filed.
-If a lawsuit is filed but your lawyer still gets your case settled before going to court, they might charge the standard 33%.
+If a lawsuit is filed but your lawyer still gets your case settled before going to court, mediation, or arbitration, they might charge lower than 40%.
 You’ll want to get clear on a lawyer’s fee details before working with them, so it’s smart to schedule a consultation as soon as you can.

 Other Potential Costs